barongracias/kickup-counter/README.md

 # ⚽ Kick Up Counter

-A fun and interactive web application for counting soccer/football kick ups (juggling).
+Camera-driven juggling helper that overlays MediaPipe pose data and a simple blue-ball detector.
 Built with React and Vite.

 ## Features

-- **Interactive Counter**: Click the "Kick!" button to increment your kick up count
-- **Animated Ball**: The soccer ball bounces with each kick for visual feedback
-- **High Score Tracking**: Your best score is automatically saved and persists between sessions
-- **Responsive Design**: Works great on both desktop and mobile devices
-- **Modern UI**: Beautiful gradients and smooth animations
-- **Rate Limiting**: Prevents rapid clicking to simulate realistic kick up timing
+- Pose-based foot markers with left/right labeling and visibility cues
+- Lightweight blue ball detection with smoothing and fade-out when confidence drops
+- FPS readout and loading/error overlays for quick debugging
+- Responsive layout with mirrored camera feed and canvas overlay

 ## Getting Started